hpi-swa-lab/qinoq/.github/pull_request_template.md

   - [ ] this works for keyframes in a sequence with no tab
   - [ ] this works for keyframes in another tab with zoom and expanded layers (so scrolling is necessary in both directions)

-### MenuBar

-- [ ] there is a button for the settings
-  - [ ] the interactive can be renamed
-  - [ ] the scrollbar can be toggled
-  - [ ] the interactive can be ejected from the editor
-  - [ ] the aspect ratio of the interactive can be changed